 Advisory: EWRT 200 and READ 200 (or LART 200), or ESL 261, 262 and 263.
+One hour lecture, two hours laboratory (36 hours total per quarter).

 Development of the ability to play intermediate jazz piano arrangements from lead sheets in a variety of jazz styles and settings using knowledge of jazz theory, jazz piano techniques, and improvisational skills.
 Improvisational skill on the piano is developed through the application of scales determined through the use of jazz theory and harmonic analysis, and the application of techniques for melodic development.